-- Public-to-public cooperation is a useful exemption from the application of Directive 2014/24/EU on public procurement, which can be used by collaborating research institutions to provide services.
-It is mostly relevant for research facilities that fall under the definition of a 'contracting authority' within the meaning of Directive 2014/24/EU, as it allows them to enter into such an arrangement without the need to incur the additional administrative burden and costs associated with the conduct of a competitive tender process. - EOSC governance should develop guidelines and promote this scheme as one of the available options to maximise cross-border interoperation with cost reimbursement among public institutions.

-- EOSC governance could develop contractual templates for this kind of public-to-public cooperation between research facilities. - The EOSC portal could allow public institutions to find opportunities for public-to-public cooperation.
+- Public-to-public cooperation is a potentially relevant exemption from the application of Directive 2014/24/EU on public procurement, which can be considered by collaborating research institutions to provide services where all the conditions are met.
+It is mostly relevant for research facilities that fall under the definition of a 'contracting authority' within the meaning of Directive 2014/24/EU, as it allows them to enter into such an arrangement without the need to incur the additional administrative burden and costs associated with the conduct of a competitive tender process. - It should be noted that public-to-public cooperation is a useful exemption but only when all the required conditions (4.3.2.1) are met and the process (4.3.2.) is followed.
+This needs to be assessed on a case-by-case basis. - EOSC governance should develop guidelines and include this scheme as one of the available options to maximise cross-border interoperation with cost reimbursement among public institutions. - The EOSC portal could allow public institutions to find opportunities for public-to-public cooperation.